IrohXu/GazeAnywhere/README.md

-# AnyGaze: Gaze Target Estimation with Concepts
+# GazeAnywhere: Gaze Target Estimation Anywhere with Concepts

 ## Installation
 * Create a conda virtual env and activate it.